 Norman Lamb & James Brousseau at first drill hole in 1980 at Flowery Gold Mine, Six Mile Canyon, Storey County, Nevada

 The heap leach ore pile at Flowery Gold Mine, looking west toward Virginia City, Sugar Loaf Mountain in the background.

 Leach ponds and plant at Flowery Gold Mine, looking east toward Carson Valley

-On August 4, 2021 our executive office was burned to the ground in the Dixie Wildfire in Plumas County, California.
+On August 4, 2021 our executive office burned in the Dixie Wildfire in Plumas County, California.

-Some documents and maps could be not saved in the outer office as the fire came thru too fast.
+Some documents and maps could be not saved as the fire came thru too fast.

 We have relocated to Roseville, CA .
-We will keep you up to date as we secure a new office.
 We are conducting business as usually at this time.

 Corporate Information Statement